fontforge/fontforge/doc/sphinx/index.rst

 reference) will bring up a dialog showing you what glyph is referred to, and allowing you to bring up an editing window on that glyph.
-Finally the :ref:`Element->Build->Accented Glyphs <elementmenu.Accented>` command will figure out what glyphs should be refered to to build this composite glyph, and then will make those references and position them appropriately.
+Finally the :ref:`Element->Build->Accented Glyphs <elementmenu.Accented>` command will figure out what glyphs should be referred to to build this composite glyph, and then will make those references and position them appropriately.
 So if "à" were selected and you did a
 :ref:`Element->Build->Accented Glyphs <elementmenu.Accented>` command, FontForge